 eaisinput@martenfallsaccessroad.ca

-If you require a Marten Falls First Nation Community Access Road Draft Environmental Assessment/Impact Statement document in an alternate format or are in need of communications support, please submit a request by calling our telephone numbers below:
+If you require a Marten Falls First Nation Community Access Road Final Environmental Assessment/Impact Statement document in an alternate format or are in need of communications support, please submit a request by calling our telephone numbers below:

 • 1-800-764-9114 Toll-Free Number